facebook/usort/docs/guide.rst

 µsort will attempt to preserve any comments associated with an import statement, or any imported names, and merge them with comments from the same name or same part from the the other statement.
-See `Comment Associations`_ for details on association rules.
+See `Associations`_ for details on comment association rules.

 For sake of simplicity in the implementation, comments are not deduplicated, and will be reproduced in their entirety, including the comment prefix.
 Their final order is